 Engagement Means Confidence, Not Clicks

-Jenny starts with a belief that sounds simple but changes how you design customer communications.
+One useful starting belief changes how you design customer communications.

-Great engagement is not about producing more clicks, more content, or yet more education.
-It is about helping people build confidence.
+Great engagement helps people build confidence rather than chasing more clicks, more content, or yet more education.

 Confidence supports behaviour change, and behaviour change is what improves financial outcomes over time.